MoustafaObari/SoftwareDeploymentTool/README.md

 Open `SendDeploymentEmail.ps1` and update the SMTP configuration.
 Use a Gmail App Password or your internal SMTP relay credentials.

-> ⚠️ Never store real credentials in public repositories.
+> ⚠️ Avoid storing real credentials in public repositories.

 ### 3️⃣ Define Targets
 Edit `computers.txt` and list your machines (or use `localhost`):